British Council Nepal

 The British Council Nepal is the UK's international organisation for cultural relations in Nepal.
 The head office is located in Lazimpat, Kathmandu.
 The organisation is basically focused on promoting English language and arranging English language tests (IELTS) in Nepal.
 The organisation was started in 1959 by establishing a public library in Kantipath; the library has been discontinued.

 Budget

-The budget of council to operate in Nepal is as follows.
+The budget of the council to operate in Nepal is as follows.